-Easy peasy Masala paste is a simple zero oil curry base prepared with onions, tomato, ginger and garlic.
-Absolutely lifesaver cooking hack that makes your work done quickly and smoothly.
+Easy peasy Masala paste is a simple zero-oil curry base prepared with onions, tomato, ginger, and garlic.
+Absolutely lifesaver cooking hack that gets your work done quickly and smoothly.

 Jump to: